kruil/Prestyler/README.md

 ### Few things you need to know

 - Don't put a tag inside other tags.
 Results can be unexpectable (but safe).
-Instead just create new Rule with desired style.
+Instead create new Rule with desired style.
-- Adding same styles to rule like `Prestyler.defineRule("$", UIColor.yellow, UIColor.green)` has no effect.
-There will be applied just a last one.
 - When you define already existing style the old one would replaced.

 # Example